Disabled people can do great things, we just sometimes need a little bit of support for the rest.

 If not, then isn’t that to be considered a disability?

 Who sets the definition for what is and is not required in life?
 Don’t we all have a disability with something, somehow, in some way?

-When I was young, I was diagnosed with arrested non-shunted borderline hydropephalus, mild spina bifida and scoliosis, mild cerebral ataxia and a low-tone hearing loss.
-Within a few years of my diagnosis, white markings appeared on the road outside our driveway.
+When I was young, I was diagnosed with arrested non-shunted borderline hydrocephalus, mild spina bifida and lordosis, mild cerebral ataxia and a low-tone hearing loss.
+Within a few years of my diagnosis and not too soon before I was diagnosed with chronic pain, white markings appeared on the road outside our driveway.
 I peered out of the window at the top of the stairs as two men sponged white paint over stencils.
 They lifted the stencil up and marked one very damning message outside my home: DISABLED.